danielxt/waniKaniExtension/README.md

 - Level progression bar
 - Predicted time to level up
 - Grey out and disable review/lesson link when there are none available, replace with "time till next review message"
+- Timed reminders to user when reviews are available
 - Expansion button to display more user data from WK

 **To extended dashboard**